frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **2050:** Given is that I am building an automated test from a report.
 If I have done some editing and save my results, I want that all views of the report are updated automatically without the need to press a refresh button.

+**2060:** Given is that I as a Frank developer am testing my application in the DTAP test environment.
+When I have a report in the debug tab for which I do not like the results, I want the option to edit the report there, similar to stories **2000** - **2050**.
+I do this with the aim of rerunning the report.
+If the edited report behaves as I want, I can download it and send to my collleague Frank developer so that my colleague can fix our app.

+**2070:** Given is that I as a Frank developer have edited a report in the debug tab (story **2060**).
+After saving my edits, a report with my edits should be open in the debug tree so that I still have access to it, even though it is not in the report table as is required by story **600**.

+TODO: Should we allow stories **2060** and **2070** when only one report is allowed in the debug tree?
+We could allow that.
+The implication is that when you edit a report in the debug tree, that the original report is removed from the debug tree when the edits are saved.

 # I want to re-run (test) reports to test my Frank application

 **3000:** Given is that I am testing my application as a Frank developer.
 When I enter the test tab I want to see all reports that I have prepared as test cases.